-In Years 9, 10 and 11, students will study careers modules in Moral & Social Studies (MSS).
-These will explore many aspects of the world of work including responsibilities, employment rights, discrimination and other areas that will help students in their working life.
+In Years 9, 10 and 11, students will continue to study careers modules in 'MSS' lessons.
+These will explore many aspects of the world of work including responsibilities, employment rights, discrimination, and other areas that will help students in their future working life.

 September: Wildern Careers Fair.
-This event allows all students in Year 10 to meet post 16 college providers, local business and apprenticeship providers.
-This aims to get students really focused about the forthcoming post 16 choices at a vital stage in their education.
+This event allows all students in Year 10 to meet post 16 college providers, local businesses and apprenticeship providers.
+This aims to get students really focused about the forthcoming post-16 choices, at a vital stage in their education.

 September: Wildern Careers Fair.
 All students are invited to attend the Careers Fair to meet representatives from colleges, universities and apprenticeship providers.
 They will also have the opportunity to meet local business providers from a wide range of career sectors.

-September: Colleges assemblies.
-We invite a number of different post 16 providers to come and speak to students in assembly about their college, the courses on offer, and application process.
+September: College assemblies.
+We invite a number of different post 16 providers to come and speak to students in assembly about their college, the courses on offer, and the application process.

 September to April: Applications to colleges and apprenticeships.
 We strongly recommend that applications are made to several institutions to ensure sufficient scope once exam results are out in the August.

-February: Apprenticeship application sessions.
-Ian Henser the careers advisor will meet with small groups of students who wish to get an apprenticeship and support them writing their applications.
+January/February: Apprenticeship application sessions.
+Our independent careers adviser will meet with small groups of students who wish to get an apprenticeship and support them writing their applications.

 A careers library is available in the Learning Resource Centre.
 Students can go there at any time to access the information that will help them as they move on from Wildern.

-We have a careers advisor, Ian Henser, who works within the careers area in the LRC on a Monday.
-Tuesday and Wednesday.
+We have a careers adviser, Ian Henser, who works within the careers area in the LRC on a Monday, Tuesday and Wednesday.
 He will meet all students in Year 11 at least once and have 1-2-1 interviews with all of them.
 He will also meet with identified Year 10 students during the summer term.
-During the pathways process in Year 8 Ian will also meet with identified individuals and groups of students to support with making option choices.
-Ian is available Monday, Tuesday and Wednesday for drop in sessions available at break, lunchtimes and after school.
+During the pathways process in Year 8 Ian will also meet with identified individuals and groups of students to support them with making GCSE option choices.
+Ian is available Monday, Tuesday and Wednesday for drop in sessions: available at break, lunch and after school.